ThomasBallardCI/Hexi-Skate-HardwareM1/README.md

       ![Navbar](documentation/supp-images/navigation-bar.jpg)

--   __Landing Page image, company name and design/enviroment descriptions__
+-   __Landing Page image, company name and design/environment descriptions__

     - The landing/home page includes a large image of a 3D printer on a stylistic background and large text to the right side with descriptive information on what the company does as well as the materials used.
-The bright purple colours and large font is intended to stand out and bring the users gaze down to the services and materials information whilst staying in line with the companies logo scheme.
+The bright purple colours and large font is intended to stand out and bring the user's gaze down to the services and materials information whilst staying in line with the company's logo scheme.

       ![Landing Area](documentation/supp-images/landing-area.jpg)

 - __Tagline__

-    - The "3D PRINTED INLINE SKATE HARDWARE" tagline appears on the main page with inverted colors to stand out and let the user know exactly the services the company provides whilst keeping in theme to the company logo.
+    - The "3D PRINTED INLINE SKATE HARDWARE" tagline appears on the main page with inverted colours to stand out and let the user know exactly the services the company provides whilst keeping in theme to the company logo.

       ![Tagline](documentation/supp-images/tagline.jpg)

 - __Gallery page__

     - The gallery page is to show large clear images of existing products the company has produced thus far.
-Hovering over the images on desktop platforms not only increases their size but also applying a bright blue border to make it easier for user to see the images clearly.
+Hovering over the images on desktop platforms not only increases their size but also applies a bright blue border to make it easier for the user to see the images clearly.
 On mobile and tablet platforms tapping the images provides the same bright border and size increase while staying responsive and resizing down to two columns on mobile platforms keeping images large and clear.

       ![Gallery](documentation/supp-images/gallery-features.jpg)

 - __Contact Page__

     - The contact page is a large easy-to-read contact form consisting of first name, last name, email address, message box and a submit button.
 The contact form has a bright blue outline around each box to help the user identify the different sections along with placeholder text to show the user what information needs to be input into each section of the form.
 Every section is required to be populated to help the company easily identify the user and respond via email directly.
-The submit button has a bright purple coloring and highlights blue when hovered over to show the user they need to click to submit the information they provided.
+The submit button has a bright purple colouring and highlights blue when hovered over to show the user they need to click to submit the information they provided.
 The information provided by the user is a bright purple keeping on the theme of the company's logo for the contact form as a whole.
-The large style of the contact form is responsive on each platform making is easy for the user to read and fill out.
+The large style of the contact form is responsive on each platform making it easy for the user to read and fill out.

       ![Contact form](documentation/supp-images/contact-form.jpg)

 - __Footer__

     - The footer bar sits at the end of the page sections at the bottom of the viewport.
-Holding copyright information on the left with social media icons for Hexi Skate Hardware's Instagram, Facebook and Twitter accounts on the right.
+Holding copyright information on the left with social media icons for Hexi Skate Hardware's Instagram, Facebook and Twitter account on the right.
 The social media Icons highlight in blue when hovering over them and open the social media websites in separate tabs within the browser for the user to explore further.
-This coloring stays inline with the rest of the sites theme.
+This colouring stays in line with the rest of the site's theme.

       ![Footer](documentation/supp-images/footer.jpg)

 - __How these features support the User Stories__

     - The current features in the website help users achieve the user stories mentioned in the [User Experience (UX)](#user-experience-ux) part of this document.
-They are clear, themed and colored consistantly across the whole site and link to where the user wants to go whilst the information on the site is easily readable and to the point.
+They are clear, themed and coloured consistently across the whole site and link to where the user wants to go whilst the information on the site is easily readable and to the point.

 ### Features which could be implemented in the future

-- __Direct Ecommerce store page__
+- __Direct eCommerce store page__
-    - A 'Store' page could be added to provide an easier and more direct way for users to browse and purchase in house designed items that are not custom to the users needs.
+    - A 'Store' page could be added to provide an easier and more direct way for users to browse and purchase in-house designed items that are not custom to the user's needs.

 - __Navigation bar improvements__
-    - The navigation bar could be switched to a hamburger style icon to help save space when additional pages like the store are added on smaller devices such as tablet and mobile
+    - The navigation bar could be switched to a hamburger-style icon to help save space when additional pages like the store are added on smaller devices such as tablets and mobile

 - __Image rotator__
     - An image rotator on the main splash page to cycle through "featured" designs and items available would help users instantly see what's new.